Updated by Max Dana

 What happens if ArtsPool LLC is unsuccessful?

 If ArtsPool is unsuccessful in its mission, the Steering Committee may vote to wind down its affairs.
-In that case, any excess funds or property of ArtsPool will be returned to its fiscal sponsor and/or donors.
-The members will not receive any distribution upon the liquidation of ArtsPool.
+In that case, any excess funds or property of ArtsPool will be liquidated to pay any outstanding liabilities, placed in a reserve for future liabilities, or donated to a nonprofit organization.
+The Members will not receive any distribution upon the liquidation of ArtsPool.

 How will I be billed for the service fee?